buccaneerai/note-window-consumer/performance/2023-04-20/SoreThroat/e.md

 - Amoxicillin

 #### Assessment & Plan
-- Possible strep throat not responding to amoxicillin: Re-evaluate and consider alternative treatments
+- Sore throat and swollen neck: Continue monitoring and consider alternative diagnosis if no improvement
-- Rash and stomach pain: Investigate possible connection to current illness or medication
+- Rash: Monitor and consider stopping amoxicillin if rash worsens or does not improve
-- Dehydration: Encourage patient to drink fluids and monitor for improvement
+- Stomach pain: Investigate further and monitor for worsening symptoms
+- Possible mono: Perform tests to rule out or confirm diagnosis